Erudite885/Erudite885/README.md

  -   Okay, not the spiders web, but my canvas of several projects focused on Frontend languages, libraries and frameworks that provide solutions with a priority on user experience.

-💞️ I have a passion for creating dynamic software solutions, because learning never ends and because solving challenges is fun.
+💞️ I have a passion for creating dynamic software solutions, because learning never ends and solving challenges is fun.

 📫 Its a pleasure having you,
     if you would like to say Hi,